denizturkcapar/Quantifying-Uncertainty-Aggregate-Queries/README.md

 USA_2 ------> U.S.A

+3. De-duplicate / Collapse the results to have a `1-n` matching that looks like follows:

-Collapsing the duplicates would look like this:
+Collapsing the duplicates:

 USA ---> US_probability, U.S.A_probability